chocoteam/website/content/en/docs/Advanced usages/Explanations.md

   Using explanations.
 ---

-From version 5.0.0, Choco-solver supports [Lazy Clause Generation](https://people.eng.unimelb.edu.au/pstuckey/papers/lazy.pdf) (LCG), even though it is not enabled by default.
+Since version 5.0.0, Choco-solver supports [Lazy Clause Generation](https://people.eng.unimelb.edu.au/pstuckey/papers/lazy.pdf) (LCG), even though it is not enabled by default.
+In Choco 6.0.0+, LCG is a first-class feature with enhanced configuration options.

 ### Principle